isomorphic-software/smartclient-docs/classes/OperationBinding.md

 *   Able to complete its retrieval using no context other than the values of the primary key fields declared in the dataSource (these will be provided in the $criteria object passed to the operation)
 *   Returns the entire record, including any values that may require joins to other tables or other complexities

-This property is not applicable to the built-in [Hibernate](../kb_topics/hibernateIntegration.md#kb-topic-integration-with-hibernate) and [JPA](../kb_topics/jpaIntegration.md#kb-topic-integration-with-jpa) DataSources.
+This property is only applicable to DataSources of type "sql".

-Please also read the overview article on [cacheSynchronization](../kb_topics/cacheSynchronization.md#kb-topic-automatic-cache-synchronization) for full details of all the cache sync options

 ### Groups

-- cacheSynchronization
+- customQuerying

 ### See Also